List of Latin-script digraphs: A

+In Irish, represents //eː// between two "broad" (velarized) consonants, e.g. Gael //ɡeːlˠ// "a Gael".
+In Latin, originally represented the diphthong //ae//, before it was monophthongized in the Vulgar Latin period to //ɛ//; in medieval manuscripts, the digraph was frequently replaced by the ligature æ.

 In German, is a variant of found in some proper names or in contexts where is unavailable.

 In Dutch, is an old spelling variant of but now only occurs in names of people or (less often) places and in a few loanwords from Greek and Latin.